 Beware Tax and Other Regulations If Your Game Uses Cryptocurrency or Other Blockchain Tech.

 Speaking of crypto, if you are utilizing cryptocurrencies, tokens, NFTs, or other blockchain technologies as part of your game, there are more legal issues in play.
 Tax reporting and tracking are essential because the IRS considers cryptocurrencies to be property subject to capital gains tax.
 Does the game involve any crypto staking?
 If so, is your company now considered a bank subject to the FDIC’s jurisdiction?
-Additional crypto reporting obligations may be on horizon and the government is quickly playing catchup to regulate new and emerging technologies.
+Are you involved in the business of money transmission and required to be licensed in each state where you do business?

 The bottom line is whatever your game and whether you are a veteran or just starting out, an experienced gaming attorney is a necessary asset to your business team.